-- Parallel Market and Section of the Act and its predecessors and any Regulation passed under the Act and any other statutes relating to Aboriginal Persons that provide or purport to provide the statutory authority for the eradication of Aboriginal People through the destruction of their languages, culture, practices, traditions and way of life, are in violation of sections 25 and 35(1) of the Constitution Act 1982, sections 1 and 2 of the Canadian Bill of Rights, R.S.C.
-1985, as well as sections 7 and 15 of the Canadian Charter of Rights and Freedoms and should therefore be treated as having no force and effect. - 92.
-Canada deliberately planned the eradication of the language, spirituality and culture of the Plaintiffs and Class members. - 93.
-Canada's actions were deliberate and malicious and in the circumstances, punitive, exemplary and aggravated damages are appropriate and necessary.
+The Class members plead that any section of the Act and its predecessors and any Regulation passed under the Act and any other statutes relating to Aboriginal Persons that provide or purport to provide the statutory authority for the eradication of Aboriginal People through the destruction of their languages, culture, practices, traditions and way of life, are in violation of sections 25 and 35(1) of the Constitution Act 1982, sections 1 and 2 of the Canadian Bill of Rights,

-94. The Plaintiffs plead and rely upon the following:
+R.S.C.
+1985, as well as sections 7 and 15 of the Canadian Charter of Rights and Freedoms and should therefore be treated as having no force and effect.

+- 57. Canada deliberately planned the eradication of the language, spirituality and culture of the Plaintiffs and Class members. - 58.
+Canada's actions were deliberate and malicious and in the circumstances, punitive, exemplary and aggravated damages are appropriate and necessary. - 59.
+The Plaintiffs plead and rely upon the following: